jonnyg23/shrinkFitDesign/README.md

 ## UPDATE--IT WAS A SUCCESS!!:
 * The Capstone Project Goal was successfully fulfilled and presented at the annual UNM ME Design V presentation.
+* The final design was a homogeneous assembly of 304L Stainless Steel, this was one of the least expensive options which resulted in optimal ring yielding.
+This design can be seen as the 16th choice from the algorithm in the jupyter notebook.

 **For information on theory:** Refer to the Proof of Concept Document in the corresponding GitHub Repository.